rust-lang/reference/src/inline-assembly.md

 ```

 r[asm.operands.clobbers_abi]
 A special operand `clobbers_abi` may be specified.
-If the `clobers_abi` operand is specified, the no reg_operand, other than an *explicit register operand*, shall be specified.
+If the `clobers_abi` operand is specified, the no `out`, `lateout`, `inout`, or `inlateout` reg_operand, other than an *explicit register operand*, shall be specified.
 When specified, it accepts a string literal which shall belong to a subset of the string literals accepted for an `extern` calling convention specification.
 The `clobbers_abi` special operand acts as though it is replaced by a `lateout` operand with an out-expr of `_` for each register considered by the specified calling convention to not be preserved by a function call.

 > [!NOTE]